PabloJL/astro-books/README.md

 -Add auth to the app so people can log in and have a session.
 -Add database to manage users book progresses, comments, reviews, etc.
 -Refactor code.

--Test
--Release basic version to prod.
+- -Release basic version to prod.